 7. What should be considered before a tooth whitening treatment?

-Health conditions such as pre-existing tissue injury or the concurrent use of alcohol and/or tobacco while using tooth whiteners may also exacerbate their toxic effects.
-Hydrogen peroxide, even at concentrations as low as 3%, may be especially harmful to oral tissues if they have been previously injured.
-Therefore, particular care should be taken in administering bleaching agents to patients with mouth diseases or lesions, and to those using alcohol and tobacco.
+Conditions such as pre-existing tissue injury or the concurrent use of alcohol and/or tobacco while using tooth whiteners may also exacerbate their toxic effects.
+Hydrogen peroxide, even at concentrations as low as 3%, may be especially harmful to oral tissues if they have been previously injured (Rees and Orth, 1986).
+Therefore, particular care should be taken in administering bleaching agents to patients with gingivitis, periodontal disease, or pre-existing gingival lesions, and to those using alcohol and tobacco (Tipton et al., 1995).
 This mixed exposure may be of concern since smokers are likely candidates for tooth bleaching.

 Ulceration of gastric mucosa was observed in rats 1 hour after gavage with a dose corresponding to 5.4 mg/kg bw of hydrogen peroxide while no effects were found at 1.8 mg/kg bw of hydrogen peroxide.
 The ratio between the “no effect level” in rats and the dose after use of mouth-rinses containing 0.1% hydrogen peroxide and tooth whitening products containing 6% hydrogen peroxide are low.
 In relation to this it should be noted that in the case of gel strips, it has been reported that the user occasionally may swallow the strip.
 This will result in an exposure of about 12 mg hydrogen peroxide.
 In several of these cases, consumers reported minor gastrointestinal symptoms.